Duke Kahanamoku

 Duke Paoa Kahinu Mokoe Hulikohola Kahanamoku (August 24, 1890 – January 22, 1968) was a Hawaiian competition swimmer, lifeguard, and popularizer of the sport of surfing.
 A Native Hawaiian, he was born three years before the overthrow of the Hawaiian Kingdom.
 He lived to see the territory's admission as a state and became a United States citizen.
-He was a five-time Olympic medalist in swimming, winning medals in 1912, 1920 and 1924.
+He was the world record holder of the 100-meters free style in swimming, and was a five-time Olympic medalist in swimming, winning medals in 1912, 1920 and 1924.

 Kahanamoku joined fraternal organizations: he was a Scottish Rite Freemason in the Honolulu lodge, and a Shriner.
 He worked as a law enforcement officer, an actor, a beach volleyball player, and a businessman.

 Family background

 According to Kahanamoku, he was born in Honolulu at Haleʻākala, the home of Bernice Pauahi Bishop, which was later converted into the Arlington Hotel.

 He was born into a family of Native Hawaiians headed by Duke Halapu Kahanamoku and Julia Paʻakonia Lonokahikina Paoa.
 He had five brothers, and three sisters.
 His brothers were Sargent, Samuel, David, William and Louis, all of whom participated in competitive aquatic sports.
 His sisters were Bernice, Kapiolani and Maria.

 "Duke" was not a title or a nickname, but a given name.
 He was named after his father, Duke Halapu Kahanamoku, who was christened by Bernice Pauahi Bishop in honor of Prince Alfred, Duke of Edinburgh, who was visiting Hawaii at the time.
 His father was a policeman.
 His mother Julia Paʻakonia Lonokahikina Paoa was a deeply religious woman with a strong sense of family ancestry.

 His parents were from prominent Hawaiian ohana (families).
 The Kahanamoku and the Paoa ohana were considered to be lower-ranking nobles, who were in service to the aliʻi nui, or royalty.
 His paternal grandfather was Kahanamoku and his grandmother, Kapiolani Kaoeha (sometimes spelled Kahoea), a descendant of Alapainui.
 They were kahu, retainers and trusted advisors of the Kamehamehas, to whom they were related.
 His maternal grandparents Paoa, son of Paoa Hoolae and Hiikaalani, and Mele Uliama, were also of aliʻi descent.

 In 1893, his family moved to Kālia, Waikiki (near the present site of Hilton Hawaiian Village), to be closer to his mother's parents and family.
 Kahanamoku grew up with his siblings and 31 Paoa cousins.
 He attended the Waikiki Grammar School, Kaahumanu School, and the Kamehameha Schools, although he never graduated because he had to quit to help support the family.